 Facility Types

-The Bicycle Zone includes a variety of facilities, such as shared use paths and lanes, separated and buffered bicycle lanes, paved shoulders, and bicycle boulevards.
-These elements form bikeways and bikeway networks so that people of all abilities and ages can be accommodated.
-Land use context, presence of heavy vehicles, driveway frequency, traffic volumes, and traffic speeds are factors that influence the selection of bicycle facility type.
+The Bicycle Zone encompasses a range of facility types including:

+Conventional and buffered bicycle lanes

+Separated/protected bicycle lanes

+Bicycle boulevards

+Paved shoulders

+Shared use paths (in appropriate contexts)

+These facilities support the development of a connected, safe, and accessible bikeway network that accommodates users of all ages and abilities.

+The selection of a bicycle facility type must be context-sensitive and guided by national best practices, including those established by AASHTO, NACTO, and FHWA.
+The following key factors shall be considered when determining the most appropriate treatment:

+Land use context (urban vs. rural, residential vs. commercial)

+Traffic volumes and speeds

+Presence of heavy vehicle traffic

+Driveway and intersection density

+Availability of right-of-way and space constraints

+Crash history and safety concerns

+Shared use paths should not be considered a substitute for on-street bicycle facilities in locations with frequent driveways, commercial frontage, or high intersection density due to increased conflict potential.
+In such environments, separated or protected on-street bicycle facilities are preferred.
+Shared use paths may be appropriate along corridors with minimal access points, such as utility corridors, greenways, or rural roads, and should be implemented only when supported by conflict analysis and consistent with AASHTO recommendations.

 Bicycle Routes and Bicycle Boulevards

 Bicycle Routes and Bicycle Boulevards utilize local or neighborhood streets where bicyclists share the road with drivers.
 Bicycle boulevards provide enhanced comfort and connectivity over bicycle routes by reducing vehicle traffic and minimizing stops or detours for bicyclists.
 Typically, they are applied on narrow streets to ensure low vehicle speeds, allowing bicyclists to ride with the flow of traffic.
 Barriers such as diverters, speed humps, and mini-roundabouts can aid in traffic calming along bike boulevards and minimizing vehicular through-traffic.